Antibiotic resistance metabolism – how bacteria rewire energy

 Superbugs in Action

 Hospital patients require treatment for their infections in this scenario.
 Standard antibiotics failed to cure an infection that affected one patient.
-Further research showed that bacteria developed drug resistance by transforming their metabolic processes to increase vitality production and use different nutrients.
+Further research showed that bacteria developed drug resistance by transforming their metabolic processes.
+They increased vitality production and used different nutrients.
 Treatment results can be impacted by such metabolic modifications in actual clinical situations.

 Treatment Challenges